Step 1 - Am I eligible to apply?

 - An e-mail notification that their application is no longer being considered.

-Accepted applicants Accepted applicants will receive an "Intent to Matriculate" form in the envelope with their offer letter.
-Per AAMC "traffic rules" applicants may hold acceptances at more than one school until April 30, so if you are undecided between two or more offers, you can actually say yes to all schools until you are comfortable making a final decision.
+Accepted applicants will initially be asked to indicate they accept the offer of admission via our online application portal.
+Per AAMC "traffic rules" applicants may hold acceptances an unlimited number of schools until April 15.
+On April 15, applicants can only hold 3 acceptances, and on April 30, applicants can only hold one acceptance.
+If you are undecided between two or more offers, you can actually say yes to all schools until you are comfortable making a final decision or until these deadlines arrive.
 As a courtesy to other applicants, it is recommended that you contact any school as soon as you are certain you will not be going there.
 (Proceed to Step 6.)

 Step 6 - Congratulations!